 Here are a few ways to add to your prayer life this Lent:

-• Attend the Stations of the Cross
+• Pray through the Stations of the Cross

 • Spend 1 Hour in Eucharistic Adoration